Inside Story

 There is in fact much, beginning with her vantage point.
 Chang is consciously American.
 Chinese is her second language.
 Yuan Yang is British — indeed, was recently elected Labour MP for the new seat of Earley and Woodley.
 But she was born in China, her old home is still standing, and her grandparents, whom she visited every summer while growing up in far-away England, are still alive.
 Chang is a participant observer.
 Yang is at once more of a reporter and more of an insider.
 She left China when she was four.
 Yearning brought her back.
 It is difficult to avoid the impression that in tracing the lives of her four subjects she is exploring roads not taken.

 Her cast of characters, too, is different.
 Chang’s factory girls didn’t yet have children, didn’t advance through the education system and didn’t become involved in politics.
-Readers of Private Revolutions, by contrast, get an up-close view of the education system: the exhausting struggle of migrant workers to get their children into a good school; the additional problem of doing so for children born out of wedlock; the capacity of ordinary people to take advantage of self-help education openings; the fixation on university education; and finally some remarkable success stories.
+Readers of Private Revolutions, by contrast, get an up-close view of the education system: the exhausting struggle of migrant workers to get their children into a good school; the additional problem of doing so for children born out of wedlock; the capacity of ordinary people to take advantage of self-help education advancement; the fixation on university education; and finally some remarkable success stories.
 For some of these women, education was a way of bypassing the factory.

 For two of Yang’s subjects, the national preoccupation with education also provides careers: June finds a position with an edutech company promoting online learning; the enterprising Siyue sets up an education company that delivers English-language tuition to simultaneously anxious and ambitious parents.
 The remarkable Leiya works her way up through the gruelling factory system, so powerfully described in Chang’s book, but finally steps outside it to become a community worker supporting migrant workers and their families.
 Among her undertakings is a project to encourage women to read at home to their children.